mozilla-l10n/localizer-documentation/tools/pontoon/users.md

 * *Quality checks* (check for number of sentences, placeholders, HTML tags, punctuation, etc.) are performed when saving a translation.
 * *Make suggestions* allows a translator or a manager to submit suggestions instead of translations.

 Both settings can also be changed directly from the gear menu (highlighted in orange) when translating strings.
-Profile page is also accessible from this menu by selecting *Change all settings*.
+User settings are also accessible from this menu by selecting *Change all settings*.

 ![Pontoon login](/assets/images/pontoon/users/translation_gear.png)

 *Preferred locales* can be used to display a specific group of locales before others in the *LOCALES* tab when translating strings (highlighted in red).
-In this case, the user chose to display fr and es-ES before other translations, since they’re both available the tab displays 2+72, meaning 2 preferred locales plus all others.
+In this case, the user chose to display *fr* and *es-ES* before other translations.
+Since they’re both available the tab displays 2+72, meaning 2 preferred locales plus all others.

 ![Pontoon login](/assets/images/pontoon/users/translation_locales.png)